 - Text content using the Gopher protocol and files hosted on irregular FTP

 A successful setup should bring a connect prompt which you should click.
-Wait for the browser to establish a secure connection through the proxy chain and if all goes well, you should be seeing a page similar to this in the browser window.
+Wait for the browser to establish a secure connection through the proxy chain; if all goes well, you should see a page similar to this in the browser window.

 Accessing and navigating the dark web

 Information on the Deep Web includes content on private intranets (internal networks such as those at corporations, government agencies, or universities), commercial databases like Lexis-Nexis or Westlaw, or sites that produce content via search queries or forms.
 Serious illegal contents are also available.

 You need to know what is next after a successful connection.

 You may want to hop to forums that often provide links to sites within the Dark Web.